 Types of Easels

-Therefore, it can be confusing while buying one for your own.
+Therefore, it can be confusing when buying one of your own.
 To help you out here are some kinds of easels that you should know about:

 The following are the different kinds of compact easels that you can find.

-In a bench easel, you get a small to medium sized canvas holder and, of course, a bench.
+In a bench easel, you get a small to medium-sized canvas holder and, of course, a bench.
 You can usually find one in an art class as it is suited for drawing and painting while looking at a live subject.
-It is a straightforward easel to use but hog quite a lot of floor space.
+It is a straightforward easel to use but hogs quite a lot of floor space.

 Single Mast Easel